-TBD

 Results study #2

 Sensor D8 non-GSO system 1

 Two figures are presented as a result of study #1.
 The first one is Figure 1, showing the complementary cumulative distribution function (ccdf) of the interference power in 200 MHz concerning the protection criterion of Rec.
 ITU-R RS.2017-0.